-2-term course in fall and winter terms This two-term course in first-year composition proceeds on the assumption that excellence in writing arises from serious intellectual engagement.
+2-term course in fall and winter terms This two-term course in first-year composition understands writing as a practice of thinking.
 Students engage in intensive study of literary and other works (including their own and each other's writing), with attention to substance, structure, and style.
-The primary goal of Writing 2 is for students to learn to write clearly and with authority.
-By submitting themselves to the rigorous process of writing, discussing, and rewriting their papers, students come to identify and then to master the essential properties of the academic argument.
+In Writing 2 students learn to read critically in order to advance and support an interpretive claim.
+They develop their ideas by engaging in a rigorous process of writing, discussing, and rewriting their papers.
 In Writing 3 students engage in the more sustained discourse of the research paper.
 These papers are not restricted to literary criticism but might employ the research protocols of other academic disciplines.
 Throughout the reading, writing, and research processes, students meet regularly with their teaching assistants and instructors, who provide them with individual assistance.
-The same instructor, teaching assistant, and group of students meet for two terms together in this course.
+The same instructor, teaching assistant, and group of students meet for two terms together in this